Genivia/RE-flex/doc/index.md

 A matcher reads from the specified input source using its virtual method `size_t get(char *s, size_t n)` that simply returns `in.get(s, n)`, that is, the result of the `reflex::Input::get(s, n)` method of the `reflex::Input` object.
-This method may be overriden by a derived matcher class to customize reading.
+The following protected methods may be overriden by a derived matcher class to customize reading:

   Method      | Result
   ----------- | ---------------------------------------------------------------